-Contrast that to Candy Crush Jelly Saga, in which the 20th level felt like an impenetrable brick wall; certainly not the first time I’ve felt totally stymied by a Candy Crush game and pushed to spend money on continues and power-ups.
+Candy Crush Jelly Saga, in which the 20th level felt like an impenetrable brick wall; certainly not the first time I’ve felt totally stymied by a Candy Crush game and pushed to spend money on continues and power-ups.
 Bejeweled Stars hasn’t nudged me to that point after finishing about 50 stages so far, but it certainly has its freemium hooks.

 Like most free-to-play puzzlers, Bejeweled Stars has an energy system that allots five hearts to use at any given time, with one burned up with each level loss.
 Each heart regenerates in 20 minutes apiece, or you can pay in-game coins to refill the whole bar immediately if you’re in the middle of an extended play session.
 Coins are also used for continues, letting you buy five extra moves at the end of a stage.

 Bejeweled Stars has power-ups, but unlike Candy Crush—which gives you a couple of each to try and then tempts you to buy any further items—you can craft these using gems earned through play.
 Each takes a while to finish crafting, ranging from 15 minutes to 4 hours, and your crafting station can only tackle one project at a time.
 Naturally, you can pay coins to speed up that ticking timer, or even to buy any gems needed for a particular item recipe.